B-ki/ft_containers/README.md

 * We have to use std::allocator (thus I don't leave the possibility to use another allocator),
 * C++ 98 only, compiling with -Wextra -Werror and -Wall flags.
-* we have to code also some others templates :
+* We have to code also some others templates :
    - std::iterator_traits
    - std::enable_if (this is C++11, we are forced to stick to C++98 but this aims to teach us the magic of SFINAE)
    - std::reverse_iterator